Alaricdragon/Starlords_Temp/theManyReadmes/LORD_JSON.md

   * examples:
     * [PUT EXAMPLE FOR SECOND IN COMMAND ATTRIBUTE DATA HERE]
 *
-* "ScripOverride": JsonObject [not required] This can contain any of the following data, and will allow you to link a script to each section of data for the given starlord.
+* "scripOverride": JsonObject [not required] This can contain any of the following data, and will allow you to link a script to each section of data for the given starlord.
   * "upgrades": JsonObject [not required].
 The jsonobject is structured as:
     * "upgradeID": String. were 'upgradeID' is the ID of the upgrade (as found in the 'upgrade CSV file), and String is a classpath to 'starlords\util\lordUpgrades\UpgradeBase.java'.
+  * "lordGenerator": JsonObject [not required]. the jsonObject is structured as:
+    * "generatorID": String. were 'generatorID' is the ID of a generator property (as defined in lordGenerator.json), and String is a classpath to 'starlords\generator\LordBaseDataBuilder.java'
   * [TO DO: this is not yet compleated.
 I require addition data here.]